DV Stent Bronchial

 Basic description

-The DV Stent Bronchial is a worldwide unique self-expandable bronchial biodegradable stent that degrades in the human body usually 3 to 4 months after the implantation.
-Therefore, it is an ideal solution for temporary use in benign indications, where it is not necessary to extract it from the body like other non-degradable stents.
+DV Stent Bronchial is a worldwide unique self-expanding biodegradable stent intended for use in the bronchial tree.
+It typically degrades in the human body within 3–4 months after implantation.
+This property makes it suitable for temporary use in benign indications where subsequent removal is not necessary, unlike stents made of non-degradable materials.

 CE mark pending